 - There was an effective system for reporting and recording significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to help prevent the same thing happening again. - · Vaccines were not always stored at the correct temperature and we found some vaccines that were out of date. - Repeat prescriptions were frequently not signed by a GP before transfer of the medicines to the patient. - Blank prescription pads were stored securely.
-However, the systems to monitor their use were not effective. - The practice had up to date fire risk assessments.
-However, the practice was unable to demonstrate that smoke alarms were tested on a regular basis and that regular fire drills were carried out.
+They were told about any actions to improve processes to help prevent the same thing happening again. - Vaccines were not always stored at the correct temperature. - Blank prescription forms and pads were stored securely.
+However, the systems to monitor their use were not effective. - The practice had carried out a fire safety assessment.
+However, the practice was unable to demonstrate that regular fire drills were carried out.